gabrielsoltz/metahub/README.md

 ## Deploy Lambda

-You can find under `terraform` folder the code needed for deploying the lambda function.
+You can find the code for deploying the lambda function under the `terraform/` folder.

 - `terraform init`
 - `terraform apply`